libp2p/go-libp2p-resource-manager/README.md

 The `FDFraction` defines how many of the file descriptors are allocated to this scope.
-In the example above, when called with a file descriptor value of 1000, this would result in a limit of ???1256 how is this calculated??? file descriptors for the system scope.
+In the example above, when called with a file descriptor value of 1000, this would result in a limit of 1256 file descriptors for the system scope.

 Note that we only showed the configuration for the system scope here, equivalent configuration options apply to all other scopes as well.